 What is Kruger Flap?

-The Kruger flap is a device used in aviation that is designed to improve the lift and control of an aircraft during takeoff and landing.
-This device is named after its inventor, Werner Kruger (November 23, 1910 – October 21, 2003), who was a German engineer and designer.
+The Krueger flap is a device used in aviation that is designed to improve the lift and control of an aircraft during takeoff and landing.
+This device is named after its inventor, Werner Krueger (November 23, 1910 – October 21, 2003), who was a German engineer and designer.
 It is commonly used in modern commercial and military aircraft, and it has proven to be a reliable and effective way to enhance flight performance.

 The Kruger flap is a simple yet effective device that is mounted on the leading edge of an aircraft’s wing.
 It is a hinged plate that can be raised or lowered, depending on the flight conditions.
 When the Kruger flap is lowered, it increases the wing’s camber, which generates more lift and reduces the aircraft’s stall speed.
 This makes it easier for the aircraft to take off and land at lower speeds, which can be critical in certain situations, such as during a short runway takeoff or landing.